AbdellahRAISSOUNI/Abdelilah-pins/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the PinGenerator application to various platforms.
+This guide covers deploying the PinSlayer application to various platforms.

 ## 📋 Table of Contents